billster45/tidycorels/README.md

     ## [1] "DT[,corels_pred := fifelse( `age_bin1` == 1, 0,fifelse( `glucose_bin4` == 1, 1,fifelse( `insulin_bin1` == 1, 0,fifelse( `pedigree_bin1` == 1, 0,fifelse( `triceps_bin4` == 1, 1,0)))))]"

-The
-[alluvial](https://github.com/erblast/easyalluvial/blob/master/README.md)
-plot is also available.
+A dataframe of just the true outcome, the columns used in the corels rules, and the corels predictions is also available.
+The columns have been ordered for you to work well in an [alluvial](https://github.com/erblast/easyalluvial/blob/master/README.md) plot.

 ``` r
 p <- diabetes_train_model$alluvial_DT %>%